-What does DRNC do?
+What DRNC does

 Disability Rights North Carolina (DRNC) is a 501(c)(3) nonprofit charitable organization, independent of state government and the disability service system.
-This structure keeps us free of conflicts of interest that would undermine our zealously advocacy on behalf of the human and legal rights of people with disabilities.
+This structure keeps us free of conflicts of interest that would undermine our zealous advocacy on behalf of the human and legal rights of people with disabilities.

 We are North Carolina’s federally mandated Protection and Advocacy (P&A) agency.